 Please be aware there is a separate hourly charge for each session as well as the time required to score and write reports.
 Generally, the intake, face-to-face testing, scoring, report preparation and writing, plus the feedback session can total approximately 12 or more billable hours.

 Your test data is treated with the strictest confidence.
 According to HIPAA, which is discussed in a separate document, clients may have access to their assessment findings.

-Test results are usually only released to the client (or in the case of minors, to the parents).
-However, if you need us to send copies of the report to the referring professional (psychologist, neuropsychologist, psychiatrist, primary care physician, school professional), you must give us written permission to do so, by signing a formal release of information.
+Test results are usually only released to the client or parents of a minor.
+If you need us to send copies of the report to the referring professional, you must give us sign the practice’s release of information.